Fan reduced over summer by contractor; Now heating fan is so low, heat barely works

 Your problem overall may be airflow related, frequently caused by poor duct installation.
 Could have contributed to last summer's condensation problem.

 Home warranty companies...no comment other than good luck finding someone who really understands HVAC and will shoot straight with you and the insurance company.
-Doesn't happen all that often, in my experience."In this house we obey the laws of thermodynamics!"
+Doesn't happen all that often, in my experience.

 I would recommend you bite the bullet and pay out of pocket for a different company to come out.
 Your described symptoms don't match the "senior tech" diagnosis.